ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

  - `DEPOSIT_ADDRESS` - Your project's wallet address for receiving payments.
 You can create a new TON Wallet and copy its address.
  - `API_KEY` - Your API key from TON Center which you can get in [this bot](https://t.me/tonapibot).

-You can also choose whether your bot will run on the testnet or the mainnet (4th line).
+You can also choose whether your bot will run on the Testnet or the Mainnet (4th line).

 Once these values are set, we can move forward!